Stroll for Well-Being Program

 Any questions or concerns please email the Project Coordinator at morikamistroll@pbcgov.org.

-• We understand in this climate it’s not always possible to get to a doctor/therapist.
-For alternate options on how to apply, please contact project coordinator, Ayano Hamilton at morikamistroll@pbcgov.org or ‪(561) 501-1048.
+• You can also provide a doctor’s letter or prescription.
+For alternate options on how to apply, please contact project coordinator, Ayano Hamilton at morikamistroll@pbc.gov or ‪(561) 501-1048.

 • It is absolutely FREE!
 Participants receive a Stroll journal, 1 guided orientation, 3 facilitated online meetings, and a 1-year temporary dual membership.